Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Numerical Illustrations

 \subsection{Example 5.3}

 We consider the fractional KdV equation \eqref{usualkdvbo} with $\alpha = 1.5$ and $\varepsilon = 1$.
 The initial condition is set as $u_0(x) = 0.5\sin(x)$ for $x \in [-\pi, \pi]$.
 The approximate solution is obtained using the numerical scheme \eqref{eqn_fdfsgscheme} and compared with a reference solution computed using a higher grid with $N = 2^{16}$ at $t=2$.
-Table \ref{tab:Tablefrac1_5} shows the convergence rates, confirming that the method achieves second order accuracy in time and spectral accuracy in space, validating the theoretical convergence results.
+Table \ref{tab:Tablefrac1_5} shows the convergence rates, confirming that the method achieves second order accuracy in time, validating the theoretical convergence results.